Javagedes/patina/docs/src/introduction.md

 platform requirements that differ from a non-Patina implementation.
 See [Patina Requirements](integrate/patina_dxe_core_requirements.md) for more information regarding this.

-**This book is the "catch-all" for Patina:** it contains various categories of documentation regarding Patina that can be broken up into these 5 categories:
+**This book is the "catch-all" for Patina:** it contains various documentation regarding Patina that can be broken up into these 5 categories:

-1. Background of Patina and it's goals.
+1. Background of Patina and its goals.
 2. Integrating the Patina code into your platform.
 3. Developing Patina components.
 4. Contributing to Patina.